Home

 Tina and I met at work in 1996.

-We were young, dumb, and enjoyed drinks poured heavy.
+We were young, dumb… and very comfortable with drinks poured heavy.

 Joe Pastore Tina Pastore